Japan Leads the Factory Automation Revolution

 An Opportunity to Benefit

-We believe investors can participate in the growing global trend in factory automation through the Hennessy Japan and Japan Small Cap Funds.
+The Hennessy Japan and Japan Small Cap Funds offer investors the opportunity to participate in this growing global trend in automation and robotics.
 The Hennessy Japan Fund holds high-quality, globally oriented companies and includes companies that either participate directly in the factory automation industry or benefit from its numerous applications.
 With its domestic focus, the Hennessy Japan Small Cap Fund includes companies that directly utilize factory automation products or serve this growing industry.